North Area Rock Climbing

 From the parking lot, head east into the main park grounds and continue past the welcome center on your left.
 Just past this, look for a major trail, lined with a wooden fence, heading off to the northeast.
 Follow this trail to a right hand U-turn.
 At this point, hop the low stone wall and follow the trail to the north.
 Where the trail seems to fork, to the right of a large pine tree, take the left fork.
 Continue north out of the scrub.
 At this point you can clearly see Little Attitude wall directly to the north; Attitude wall is the large formation to the northeast.
 Allow about 10 minutes of hiking on relatively flat territory.
 More northern walls (Hidden wall, Gorilla Face, Whatever wall) will require more time hiking.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for North area:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for North Area:

 Heading toward the slabs of the North area.

 BETA PHOTO: This is the trailhead for the North area.

 BETA PHOTO: Take the left fork to reach the slabs.